Coronavirus Travel Rights

 Holiday refunds, what lockdown restrictions mean and travel insurance help

 Holidays are currently banned for those living in much of the UK due to tough lockdown rules.
-And while it's hoped that travel will resume later this year, the Government's said for those in England, overseas holidays won't restart until 17 May at the earliest.
+And while it's hoped that travel will resume later this year, the Government's said overseas holidays won't restart until 17 May at the earliest.
 Amid the turmoil, we answer your questions on travel insurance, cancellations, refunds and more.

 Important: This is a fast-changing situation.
-The info below is the best we have currently, but we'll be updating this guide daily.
-If you've a question that isn't covered below, please let us know at firstname.lastname@example.org (though unfortunately we can't respond to every email).
+The info below is the best we have currently, but we'll be updating this guide.
+If you've a question that isn't covered below, please let us know at email@example.com (though unfortunately we can't respond to every email).

 Looking for other help?
 This guide focuses on travel, but also see: